franciscarlorivera/ECE-2112-PA-4/README.md

 > - Retain only these columns, in the stated order: **"Name, Gender, Math, Electronics, Average"**.
 > - Display the resulting DataFrame and its number of rows.
 > - Both filtering conditions must be applied to the source dataset before the columns are selected.

+The following commands were utilized in deriving the required data selections:
+- `import pandas as pd` ---> Imports the Pandas library that contains indexing, subsetting, and slicing tools for data frame manipulation.
+The code converts the library name to the convention "pd".
+- `board = pd.read_excel('board2.xlsx')` ---> Reads the excel file "board2.xslx" and converts it to a structured Pandas data frame assigned to the convention "board."
+- `display(board)` ---> Displays the board data frame derived from the excel file board2.xslx.
+- `VisComm = board.loc[(board['Hometown']=='Visayas')&(board['Track']=='Communication')]`

 # B. VISAYAS FEMALE DATAFRAME